Skip to content

 You can control which participant types (who can join) and item types (what is visible) are allowed in teams.

-• Select participant data types that have an active relationship with the company data type.
+Only participant data types with an active relationship to the company type can join a team.

-• Profiles with a matching Exhibitor ID will appear under the company profile and gain access to the Company Teams portal.
+• Profiles with a matching Exhibitor ID will appear under the company and gain access to the Teams portal on event platform.

 Screenshot 2025-03-04 at 10.20.10